Back to Living Real Change

 How to deal with insomnia

-Lack of sleep is a public health epidemic with an estimated 50 to 70 million United States adults suffering from sleep or wakefulness disorder, according to the Centers for Disease Control and Prevention.
-Insufficient sleep is linked to motor vehicle crashes, industrial disasters, medical and other occupational errors.
+Lack of sleep is a public health epidemic, with an estimated 50 to 70 million United States adults suffering from sleep or wakefulness disorder, according to the Centers for Disease Control and Prevention.
+Insufficient sleep is linked to motor vehicle crashes, industrial disasters, and medical and other occupational errors.
 People who are sleep-deprived are also more likely to suffer from chronic diseases such as hypertension, diabetes, depression and obesity.
-So it is no wonder Americans spend millions of dollars each year trying to combat this frustrating condition.
+So, it is no wonder Americans spend millions of dollars each year trying to combat this frustrating condition.

 “Sleep is essential for life,” says Nagamalar Raju, M.D., a sleep specialist at Piedmont.
 “Both quantity and quality is important.”

-How much sleep we need varies between individuals, but generally changes as we age.
+How much sleep we need varies between individuals but generally changes as we age.
 The National Institutes of Health suggests that school-age children need at least 10 hours of sleep each day, teenagers need nine to 10 hours, and adults need seven to eight hours.
 If you are not achieving this amount of sleep each night, here are some tips that may help get you back on track.

 Tips for a good night’s rest